 Also, watch to make sure the other chickens aren’t picking on her (if you haven’t already separated her out from the rest of the flock).

 When the Babies Arrive

 After 21 days, the eggs will begin to hatch.
 Although most eggs hatch at 21 days, there is a 36-hour window for hatching.
-During hatching time, don't disturb her.
-If all the eggs haven't hatched at the same time, wait a day or two longer and then remove all the unhatched eggs.
-If some of the eggs hatch earlier, the hen might abandon the unhatched eggs to care for the chicks she's already got.
+During hatching time, don’t disturb the process.
+If all the eggs haven’t hatched at the same time, wait a day or two longer and then remove all the unhatched eggs.
+If some of the eggs hatch earlier, the hen might abandon the unhatched eggs to care for the chicks she’s already got.

 Once the chicks are born, make sure to keep chick starter feed and small water containers near the nest (if you haven’t already done this).
 The new mama will take it from there.
 She will teach her chicks where and how to eat, keep them warm, and protect them, even to the cost of her own life.

 If you want to separate the hen from her chicks, you can do that at any time.
 However, it’s best to wait until they’re 4-6 weeks old and fully feathered out.
 If you remove the chicks before then, they’ll need to be put in a brooder with a heat lamp until they can keep warm themselves (after they’re fully covered with feathers).